OctopusDeploy/docs/docs/api-and-integration/teamcity.md

-## Using the plugin with Linux build agents
+## Using the plugin with Linux build agents {#TeamCity-LinuxAgentsUsingthepluginwithLinuxbuildagents}

 Traditionally the Octopus TeamCity plugin required a Windows build agent to work.
 As of version 4.2.1 will run on Linux build agents if they meet either **one** of the following requirements: